-For 35 years, IEM has worked to build a safe, secure and resilient world.
-We know resilience starts with investing in communities to develop robust lifelines and critical infrastructure that will be able to withstand future disasters and mitigate risk.
-We are excited about the opportunity the Federal Emergency Management Agency (FEMA)’s updated pre-disaster mitigation program, Building Resilient Infrastructure and Communities (BRIC), presents to transform communities and build a resilient nation.
+Resilience starts with investing in communities to develop robust lifelines and critical infrastructure to withstand future disasters and mitigate risk.
+IEM is excited about the opportunity to transform communities and build a resilient nation provided by FEMA’s updated pre-disaster mitigation program, Building Resilient Infrastructure and Communities (BRIC).

-This program benefits your communities in ways not seen in existing grant programs.
-BRIC is designed to promote greater resiliency; increase the number and scope of project partnerships; and to infuse into the project planning process flexibility to protect and mitigate vulnerable critical assets and FEMA’s Community Lifelines.
+This program benefits communities in ways other existing grant programs do not.
+BRIC is designed to: promote greater resiliency; increase the number and scope of project partnerships; and infuse the project planning process with flexibility.
+BRIC also seeks to protect vulnerable assets and strengthen FEMA-designated Community Lifelines.

 - State and Community Mitigation Planning

 - Project Scoping (Advanced Assistance) (project worksheets assistance or just scoping?)

 - Partnership Building

 - Outreach and Technical Assistance

 How can we help you build stronger, more resilient communities?
 Contact us to learn more.

 Interested in working with IEM?